caos30/php_srrFileManager/README.md

  + the translations are now defined within an array instead to be defined as PHP constants
  + extracted the css styles from the main PHP file to the folder "skins"
  + renamed the main PHP script ("srrFileManager.php") to "index.php"

+== 1.3 [2015-04-29]

+ + added the polish translation
+ + bugfixed the management of available languages in the frontend
+ + improved some minor issues in CSS